McBenny/test-react-boilerplate/features.md

 - [X] I want to be able to register an action while the game is on hold
 - [X] Better present games on the home page with sorting capacity
 - [X] I want to be able to delete a game (via popup confirmation)
+- [X] Enlarge the timeout count down, maybe use a digital clock font

 ##REFACTORING
 - [X] Optimise settings page to avoid repetition between A and B teams.